 This entry is about induction in the sense of logic.
 For induction (functors) in representation theory see induced module, induced comodule, cohomological induction.

-The principle of induction says that if a proposition that depends on the natural numbers has the property that
+The principle of induction says that, if a property of the natural numbers

-When formulated in one of the formalizations below, one finds that this principle is but the simplest special case of a very general notion of induction over inductive types.
+When formulated in one of the formalizations below, one finds that the principle of induction for propositions depending on natural numbers is the simplest special case of a very general notion of induction over inductive types.
 Other examples are induction over lists, trees, terms in a logic, and so on.

 The dual notion is that of coinduction.

-The induction principle my neatly be formalized in terms of the notion of initial algebras of an endofunctor.
+The induction principle may neatly be formalized in terms of the notion of initial algebras of an endofunctor.

 In the category Set, the initial algebra for the endofunctor is , where is the set of natural numbers, is the smallest natural number, and is the successor operation.